shorepine/alles/alles-flashing.md

 ### Set up ESP-IDF

 ESP-IDF is the set of open source tools and libraries that work on the CPU powering Alles, the ESP32.
 You should first install ESP-IDF on your system if you haven't already.
-We tend to use the master branch of the IDF as we use some newer features.
+We use the 4.4 release of ESP-IDF, which you'll switch to in the installation.

 On a Mac, it's usually pretty simple (enter all these in Terminal.app)